 - Exposure and behaviour in social situations, training background and health issues

 - Temperament and behaviour with household members, visitors, general public and children of various age groups

-- A professional opinion on any risks these animals present to children; including to children with social, emotional and/or behavioural difficulties
+- A professional opinion on any risks these animals present to children

 - Advice regarding the introduction of children and animals